Skip to content

 • route_distinguisher: Configures the unique route identifier.

-• address_family_ipv4, address_family_ipv6: Enable IPv4/IPv6 address families.
+• address_family_ipv4, address_family_ipv6: Enable IPv4/IPv6 address families with route target configuration.

 • vpn_id: Sets the VPN identifier.